sciZer0/7/c/README.md

 In its turn, a system is a collection of elements or components that function together.

-*Of course, instead of the "Organism" word we might use the "System" word itself, the reason for the choice will be clear a bit below.*
+*Of course, instead of the "Organism" word we might use the "System" word itself, the reason for the "Organism" choice will be clear a bit below.*

 So,

-> **Organism is any system that can be doing Work.**
+> **Organism is any system that can do Work.**

 In my opinion, in the most general sense,